rstacruz/til-2013/_posts/2015-04-17-ie-polyfills.md

  - **[nwmatcher]** is the selector engine for selectivizr

 ### Selectivizr
-While Selectivizr has been abandoned at 1.0.2, there are new changes that haven't been officially released yet (see [#67](https://github.com/keithclark/selectivizr/issues/67)).
-This snippet uses rawgit.com to fetch the unreleased 1.0.3 from the fork [gisu/selectivizr](https://github.com/gisu/selectivizr), which fixes interoperability issues with respond.js.
+While Selectivizr has been abandoned at 1.0.2, there are new changes that haven't been officially released yet (see [#67](https://github.com/keithclark/selectivizr/issues/67)) that fixes interoperability with Respond.js.
+[This article](http://selectivizr.com/tests/respond) has the technical details, but is outdated in a few ways: Respond.js already [has support](https://github.com/scottjehl/Respond/pull/43) for selectivizr in upstream, and the selectivizr changes described are already sitting unreleased in the [master branch](https://github.com/keithclark/selectivizr).

+This snippet uses [rawgit.com](http://rawgit.com/) to fetch the unreleased 1.0.3 from the fork [gisu/selectivizr](https://github.com/gisu/selectivizr) to fix interoperability issues with respond.js.

 ### Legacy IE cheatsheet
 I've put together a [Legacy IE cheatsheet](http://ricostacruz.com/cheatsheets/ie.html) to help you figure out what features you can use for older versions of IE.